rykerwilliams/clevelandrocs.net/_profiles/kyle.md

 img: assets/img/profiles/kyle.jpg
 ---

+## Kyle

-Kyle Wells started playing MtG in 1997 and still hasn't figured it out.
+THE Kyle Wells started playing MtG in 1997 and still hasn't figured it out.